 - Reviews all properties to increase revenue potential.

 - Physically inspects properties to determine compliance with existing leases and the condition of the property.

 - Reviews current leases for compliance with insurance requirements, general lease terms, and ability to collect.

 - Reviews space needs of City Agencies to determine the ability to fill requests with City-owned space.

 Privately-owned property is leased to accommodate space requirements for City agencies that cannot be filled with City-owned space.
 The Department of Real Estate is requested by various City agencies to find adequate space for new and existing programs.
 The Department of Real Estate will utilize its network of contacts to search for space or may enlist a broker/brokers to assist in the search.

 Acquisition activity is generally initiated through urban renewal projects undertaken by the City through the Department of Housing and Community Development (HCD) and overseen by the Comptroller.
 Requests for the acquisition of other properties for the development of the City are also handled by the Office of the Comptroller.

 - Based upon appraisal of the property, the Department of Real Estate “negotiates” an option with the owner to acquire the property.

 The Department of Real Estate performs a review or an analysis of all real estate-related transactions and development proposals.
-This determines the cost, benefit and/or risks to the City in furtherance of the goal of the Comptroller to protect the interests of the City and its citizens in transactions that involve real property and or loans.
-[Transactions include Payment in Lieu of Taxes (PILOTs), Tax Increment Financing (TIFs) and Tax Credits].
-Assistance and direction is provided to Community Development Corporations, and to profit-making and non-profit developers regarding ownership information and potential acquisition strategy for their proposed development projects.
+This determines the cost, benefit, and/or risks to the City in furtherance of the goal of the Comptroller to protect the interests of the City and its citizens in transactions that involve real property and or loans.
+[Transactions include Payment in Lieu of Taxes (PILOTs), Tax Increment Financing (TIFs), and Tax Credits].
+Assistance and direction are provided to Community Development Corporations, and to profit-making and non-profit developers regarding ownership information and potential acquisition strategy for their proposed development projects.

 Wireless Tower Construction and Co-location¹